 Clifford A. Neff: A Founder of Bratenahl Village and the Bratenahl School

 The newly elected officers of Bratenahl had a lot of work to do.
 A new government needed to be formed and operated.
-Decisions needed to be made regarding the raising of revenue, the employment of workers, and the purchase of goods and services.
-Policies, procedures, forms, and laws needed to be drafted and enacted.
+Decisions needed to be made regarding the raising of revenue, the employment of workers, and the purchase of goods and services: policies, procedures, forms, and laws needed to be drafted and enacted.
 As the new village clerk, Clifford Neff managed many of these activities.

-Early in his term, Neff wrote the first letter still in existence referencing the Bratenahl Village School District.
+Early in his term, Neff wrote the first letter still in existence, referencing the Bratenahl Village School District.
 On April 21, 1905, Neff sent an urgent letter to the Ohio Commissioner of Common Schools regarding the “the proper method and the regulations concerning the first election of the School Board.”
 At that time, Ohio law provided that the creation of Bratenahl Village automatically created the Bratenahl School District.

-On April 29, 1905, Edmund A. Jones, Ohio Commissioner of Common Schools, wrote Neff stating simply that the same petitioners who arranged for the incorporation of the village could call a similar meeting “for the purpose of fixing a time and place for holding a special election for member of the board of education of the village district.”
+On April 29, 1905, Edmund A. Jones, Ohio Commissioner of Common Schools, wrote Neff stating simply that the same petitioners who arranged for the incorporation of the village could call a similar meeting “for the purpose of fixing a time and place for holding a special election for members of the board of education of the village district.”